Stephen Jacobs House, Windsor, VT

 Discussion.
 Vermont law stated that towns were responsible for caring for the sick and poor who did not have family support.
 As Dinah became ill, she was forced from Stephen Jacob’s household.
 The town went to court to try to have Jacob pay to support Dinah, arguing that she was enslaved to Jacob and thus his responsibility.
 Was she enslaved or not?
 How do you think the Court decided the case?

-Have one group of students argue for the town.
-What document might they use to argue their case? (the bill of sale)
+- Have one group of students summarize the town’s arguments.
+What document might they have used to argue their case? (the bill of sale)

-Have a second group of students argue for Jacob.
-What document might they use to argue their case? (the VT Constitution; Census)
+- Have a second group of students summarize Jacob’s arguments.
+What document might they have used to argue their case? (the VT Constitution; Census)

 The court decided in favor of Jacob, arguing that the bill of sale could not be used as evidence because slavery was illegal in Vermont.
 Here’s a good summary of the case.